kchelvan/assessment/README.md

 use.
 You will also need to provide some personal information to complete the request.

 Once you submit your request, you should receive your key via email shortly after.

+Note: Screenshots are available in the Screenshots folder for both iOS and Android devices.